Public transport Fast and free, the best way to explore the country

-Public transport in Luxembourg is a quick, clean and free way of getting from A to B. Yes, you read it correctly, it’s “free”!
-Since 2020, all forms of public transport, including buses, trains and the brand-new tram, are free throughout the entire country.
-With a network that constantly adapts to the needs of its passengers and the addition of the tram, this mode of transport is becoming increasingly popular among residents and visitors alike.
+Public transport is a fast, clean and free way of getting about in Luxembourg.
+Yes, you heard it right: it's free!
+Since 2020, all modes of public transport - buses, trains and the tram - have been free of charge throughout Luxembourg.
+And with a network that is constantly adapting to the passengers' needs and the addition of the tram, this form of transport is increasingly popular with residents and visitors alike.

 All networks are free

-Since 29 February 2020, public transportations has been free for everybody, residents as well as tourists.
+Since 29 February 2020, public transport has been free for everybody, residents as well as tourists.
 This is the case for trains, trams and buses (RGTR, TICE, AVL).
 In other words, you don't need to buy a ticket anymore.
 The only exception are tickets and subscriptions for the 1st class, which still have to be paid for.
+A fee will be charged at the applicable rates.

 From the city to the countryside by bus, train and tram